apache/gravitino/docs/gravitino-server-config.md

 ### Audit log configuration

-The audit log framework defines how metadata changes are logged to various storages.
+The audit log framework defines how audit logs are formatted and written to various storages.
 The formatter defines an interface that transforms different `Event` types into a unified `AuditLog`.
+The writer defines an interface to writing AuditLog to different storages.

-The writer defines an interface for writing to different storage types.
+Gravitino provides a default implement to log basic audit information to a file, you could extend the audit system by implementation corresponding interfaces.

 | Property name                         | Description                           | Default value                               | Required | Since Version |
 |---------------------------------------|---------------------------------------|---------------------------------------------|----------|---------------|